iiitv/CTF-Walkthrough/CTF Jan 2022/12 Muggles/12 Muggles.md

 ![Cipher](./cipher.png)

-Decrypt the DNA COde using the cipher and get your flag!
+Decrypt the DNA Code using the cipher and get your flag!